-This course is designed to provide new students in the MBA program with an orientation to the nature of today's evolving business environment as well as their graduate experience at Campbell University.
-Utilizing recognized assessment instruments, students will reflect on their individual strengths and begin their personal development journey.
-There will also be a focus on team building, design thinking, presentation skills, and leadership.
+This course is designed to provide graduate business students with an introduction to the nature of today's evolving business environment as well as the graduate programs experience at Campbell University.
+Utilizing individual and collaborative exercises, students will reflect on their strengths and begin their personal development journey.
+There will be a focus on leadership, team building, and business communication skills.
 (Credit Hours: 1)